 The last year has been a strange one for the tourism industry, and for the human race as a whole.
 With most of the population has been on lockdown and unable to move freely across the globe, intrepid travellers have been patiently waiting for the right moment to break free of restrictions and to start travelling again.
 We believe that for most of our guests, the time is now.

 Over the past few months we have created a new unique nightly experience – The Ultimate Aurora Photo Adventure, which has replaced our world leading Nightly Aurora Photo Tour.
-After long discussions with our team we all agreed a new cap of 8 guests on all of our aurora tours which would not only offer more opportunities for social distancing in our shelters, a need driven by the global pandemic, but also the chance of easier mobility if we decide to change locations during the tour.
+After long discussions with our team we all agreed a new cap of 8 guests on our Ultimate Aurora Photo Adventure which would not only offer more opportunities for social distancing in our shelters, a need driven by the global pandemic, but also the chance of easier mobility if we decide to change locations during the tour.

 Lights Over Lapland has been operating an array of aurora webcams in Abisko National Park, Sweden for nearly a decade now.
 This journey all started when our founder, Chad Blakley was working at the Aurora Sky Station.